-There is a need to increase the number of computers available in the Library, as indicated by the student survey.
-When we are able to make better use of L-214, there will be a need to install new computers and other technology in that room.
-There will also continue to be a need to replace computers as they fail.
+There is a need to increase the number of computers available in the Library.
+When we are able to make better use of L-214, there will be a need to install new computers and other technology.
+There will continue to be a need to replace computers as they fail.
 The Library's computers are heavily used, as seen by staff and indicated in the student survey.
-Additionally, now that L-118 is open as a computer lab (and experiencing heavy use) the Library will find it necessary to maintain a reliable and consistent replacement cycle, especially given that these computers are also used in library science courses and, as detailed above, past failures of the technology in L-118 had a significant impact on those courses.
+Additionally, now that L-118 is open as a computer lab (and experiencing heavy use) the Library will find it necessary to maintain a reliable and consistent replacement cycle.
 This is guided by Goals #1 and #5.